Asik-Ifthaker-Hamim/AI_Enhanced_Web_Platform_for_Visualizing_Root_Finding_Algorithms/README.md

-# 🧮 An AI-Enhanced Web Platform for Visualizing Root-Finding Algorithms
+# 🧮 AI-Enhanced Web Platform for Visualizing Root-Finding Algorithms

 A state-of-the-art educational platform revolutionizing the study of numerical methods through interactive learning and AI assistance.
 This comprehensive web application seamlessly integrates advanced root-finding algorithms with modern web technologies and artificial intelligence to create an immersive learning experience.